Summary: A Treatise of Human Nature (page 9)

 But as the smooth passage of our thought along our resembling perceptions makes us ascribe to them an identity, we can never without reluctance yield up that opinion.
 We must, therefore, turn to the other side, and suppose that our perceptions are no longer interrupted, but preserve a continu'd as well as an invariable existence, and are by that means entirely the same.
 18.

-It is this psychological mechanism thus explained, the resolution of a contradiction, that even leads us to give assent to so palpable a contradiction
+It is this psychological mechanism—the resolution of a contradiction—that leads us to give our assent to so palpable a contradiction

-: suppose a perception to exist without being present to the mind
+: to suppose a perception to exist without being present to the mind

 19.